premmettupalli/Top50-Movie-Analysis/README.md

 -   ***Proportions of different Genres:*** The pie chart displays the proportions of each genre that are related to the top 20 movies.
-The pie chart depicts that Crime and Drama constitutes to the majority of the proportion where as mystery, western, horror, and comedy are the least interested genres***.***
+The pie chart depicts that two genres namely Crime and Drama constitutes to the majority of the proportion where as mystery, western, horror, and comedy are the least interested genres***.***

 -   ***Relation between Budget and Profit:*** The correlation plot depicts about the relation between the budget spent on a movie in millions and the profit gained by the movie in millions.
-User can interact with the plot.
 As indicated by the blue linear relation trend line our correlation plot shows a positive relationship or association between the variables budget and profit.
-We can not say that budget alone is associated with profits of a movie there are many other factors that contributes to the success of a movie.
+We can not say that budget alone is associated with profits of a movie, indeed there are many other factors that contributes to the success of a movie.

 **Top Movies by gross earnings Tab:**

 This tab contains a table which is used to display the top 20 movies based on their gross earnings.
-It has four different columns namely Title, Director, Gross_Earnings_in_mil, Genre.
+It has four different columns namely Title, Director, Gross_Earnings_in_mil, and Genre.
 This table helps in comparing the gross earnings of a movie with its genre and also gives the director name.